Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Home page

-The home page should list some of the active campaigns and have a section where users can see successful campaignss.
-But, again, just to reassure some potential users that previous campaigns have reached their intended targets.
+The home page should list some active campaigns and have a section where users can see successful campaigns.
+These will be there to reassure potential users that previous campaigns have reached their intended targets.

 ### Profile page

-The profile page must have all the basic user information, including the number of credits that the user has and the ability to add more if needed.
+The profile page must have all the basic user information, including the number of credits that the user has and adding more if needed.

 ### Campaign View page